Kong/kongponents/docs/components/table.md

 ### clientSort

-Boolean to enable client side sorting if using a fetcher that returns unpaginatinated data.
+Boolean to enable client side sorting if using a fetcher that returns unpaginated data.
 Defaults to `false`.
 Use this in conjunction with [`sortHandlerFunction` prop](#sorthandlerfunction).

 ### sortHandlerFunction

 Pass a custom sort handler function to handle sorting table data for specific columns.

 :::warning WARNING
 If [`clientSort` prop](#clientsort) is `true` but no `sortHandlerFunction` provided, KTable will apply some default logic for client side sorting.
 This may produce unexpected results.
-We recommend to **always** provide `sortHandlerFunction` when using client side sorting.
+We recommend **always** providing a `sortHandlerFunction` when using client side sorting.
 :::

-The function can take an object with these properties as an only argument:
+The function can take an object with these properties as the only argument:

 ```ts
 interface SortHandlerFunctionParam {